viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 {{< /alert >}}

-Now, if you want the robot to be able to automatically detect obstacles in front of it, you can [configure a Vision service](/services/vision/#configuration) segmenter of model [`obstacles_depth`](/services/vision/segmentation/#configure-an-obstacles_depth-segmenter), which identifies well separated objects above a flat plane.
+Now, if you want the robot to be able to automatically detect obstacles in front of it, [configure a Vision service](/services/vision/#configuration) segmenter.
-Follow [this guide](/services/vision/segmentation/#configure-an-obstacles_depth-segmenter) to configure an `obstacles_depth` segmenter vision service.
+For example, [configure](/services/vision/segmentation/#configure-an-obstacles_depth-segmenter) the Vision service model [`obstacles_depth`](/services/vision/segmentation/#configure-an-obstacles_depth-segmenter) to detect obstacles in front of the robot.

-Then, you could automate obstacle avoidance with the navigation service like in the following client SDK program:
+Then, use one of [Viam's client SDKs](/program/) to automate obstacle avoidance with the navigation service like in the following Python program:

 {{%expand "Click to view full example of automated obstacle avoidance with the Python SDK" %}}